Think you can't make more money? Think again. Any freelancer in the creative industries has the potential to increase their revenue.

 I hope you are well.

-I'm writing to inform you that as of [ENTER DATE], the base hourly rate for my services will increase to £X. I've been resisting any change to my pricing structure for X years, but it's time I recognised my increased operating costs and, more importantly, the significant experience I have gained during that time with regard to [ENTER CREATIVE DISCIPLINE].
+I'm writing to inform you that as of [ENTER DATE], the base hourly rate for my services will increase to £X. I've been resisting any change to my pricing structure for X years, but it's time I recognised my increased operating costs and, more importantly, the significant experience I have gained during that time concerning [ENTER CREATIVE DISCIPLINE].

 As a loyal and valued client, you are eligible for a 10% discount on this new rate for the first three months of the new financial year.
 The increased rate will then come into effect on 1st July 2016.